 The primary difference between a smart meter and older electric meter technology is the smart meter’s ability to engage in two-way communication between the utility and customer.
-Older electric meter technology tracks the amount of electricity a home uses; however, a utility employee then has to walk by the meter to read and record its output or drive by to download usage data that is transmitted.
+Older meter technology tracks the amount of electricity a home uses; however, a utility employee then has to walk by the meter to read and record its output or drive by to download usage data that is transmitted.

 A smart meter is able to bypass this step by transmitting the data directly to the utility.
 Utilities can complete meter reading and service orders remotely rather than sending vehicles on the road to complete those functions.
-The two-way communication capability provides more detailed information to customers and utilities, allows for better outage detection and recovery, can integrate new electricity pricing models, supports renewable energy, and enables new energy efficiency and demand response programs.
+The two-way communication provides more detailed information to customers and utilities, allows for better outage detection and recovery, can integrate new electricity pricing models, supports renewable energy and enables new energy efficiency and demand response programs.
 In other words, smart meters afford numerous advantages for both customer service and grid operation.

 Brunswick Electric Membership Corporation, for example, has used smart meters with advanced metering infrastructure to better monitor how its system is performing and to launch a program that looks at member usage data and identifies irregularities that may indicate a problem.
 (Advanced metering infrastructure refers to technologies that provide the two-way communication between utilities and smart meters.)
 An additional new program allows members to pay for their power in advance, so they can buy it when they need it, as well as view their monthly, daily and hourly energy usage.

-In addition to providing customers with hourly and daily usage information and expanding customer programs, Duke Energy’s smart meter network helps to improve outage response and speed restoration following outages.
+In addition to providing customers with hourly and daily usage information and expanding customer programs, Duke Energy’s smart meter network helps to improve outage response and speed restoration following disruptions.
 Crews working to repair power lines in the field can ping meters along the lines to ensure that all homes and businesses have been restored.
-This new technology has enabled the company to complete final restorations after major storms up to two days faster than through conventional methods of driving by a line to verify restorations.
+This technology has enabled the company to complete final restorations after major storms up to two days faster than through conventional methods of driving by a line to verify restorations.